Thank you for subscribing

 Never overcharge your devices

 Most importantly, avoid overcharging your batteries and devices.
 The CFA recommends disconnecting your device or lithium-ion battery from the charger once it indicates that it's fully charged.
-Since there is a higher fire risk if you aren't attending the charging device, avoid charging your devices overnight or away from home.
+Since there is a higher fire risk if you aren't attending the charging device, avoid charging your devices overnight or when you are away from home.
+Using a powerpoint timer can also help, as the timer will switch off the charging after a specified amount of time.

 In addition, stop using the device if you notice an issue such as losing power on a regular basis, which might indicate that the lithium-ion battery is degrading.